 Win Ouboter faced a challenge with Micro scooters as they were easy for competitors to copy, leading to numerous imitators.
 Compounding this, their manufacturing partner, JD Corp, produced a replica called the JD Razor, initially intended for Asia but soon flooding the European market, competing directly with Micro.

 JD’s tactics gave them an advantage in the children’s scooter market, which Win Ouboter saw as more than just toys for kids.
 While Micro scooters remain in the market today and are well-known, they likely deserve greater recognition.

 The future arrives… on a Segway – 2001

-Even though the Segway is not technically an electric kick scooter, it shares a lot of similarities with it, and more importantly, it shares all the crucial ones:
+Although the Segway isn’t technically an electric kick scooter, it shares many similarities and, most importantly, the crucial ones:

 - two wheeled device